Serving all people by providing personalized health and wellness through exemplary care, education and research.

 In moderate amounts, unsaturated fat can even be good for your heart.

 Try not to eat saturated fat.
 It raises your blood cholesterol levels.

 Most saturated fat comes from animals.
 Foods such as butter, lard, cheese, cream, whole milk, and fatty cuts of meat are high in saturated fat.

 Some oils, such as palm and coconut oils, are also saturated fats.

-Also avoid trans fat whenever possible.
-Even if it’s not listed on the food label, look for it in the ingredients in the form of hydrogenated or partially hydrogenated oils.
+Also try not to eat trans fat whenever possible.
+Even if it's not listed on the food label, look for it in the ingredients in the form of hydrogenated or partially hydrogenated oils.

 Sprinkle herbs on fish, chicken, and meat, and in soups.